 8 port I2C multiplexer pHAT for Raspberry PiDesigned by 8086 Consultancy in United Kingdom

-The I2C multiplexer allows connecting multiple I2C devices with the same address onto a single I2C bus.
+The I2C multiplexer allows connecting multiple I2C devices with the same address onto a single I2C bus (PCB colour may vary).

-The EEPROM automatically loads the correct i2c-mux overlay and turns it into 8 individual I2C busses (/dev/i2c-3 to /dev/i2c-10) allowing direct communication with the I2C devices as normal (i2cdetect / i2cget / i2cset / Python SMBUS, etc).
+The EEPROM automatically loads the correct i2c-mux overlay and turns it into 8 individual I2C busses (/dev/i2c-3 to /dev/i2c-10 for example) allowing direct communication with the I2C devices as normal (i2cdetect / i2cget / i2cset / Python SMBUS, etc).

 I initially made the prototype for a 12.8V LiFePo battery monitoring system.
 This meant the battery monitor boards could all be of the same design without worrying about I2C address conflicts especially useful when using small package I2C devices that didn't have enough or any address options.